DATES AND TRIALS

 The Myrtle Creek Trailhead is reached via a paved two lane forest service road.
 Parking at the trailhead accommodates pickups with trailers.
 To reach the trailhead, travel north from Burns on US Highway 395 approximately 16 miles to Forest Service road 31.
 Travel west and north on the 31 road to Forest Service spur road 3100-226.
 The trailhead is located at the end of the spur road.
 A Printable map of the trail is available at Myrtle Creek Trail, Malheur National Forest.

 Myrtle Creek Trail is located on the Malheur National Forest about 30 miles north of Burns.
 The pack trial courses are centered around scenic Myrtle Creek as it flows through grassy ponderosa pine forest in a deep canyon.
 The trials use Myrtle Creek Trail, well-defined elk trails, and old logging trails and roads.
 Elevation at the trailhead is 5400 feet.

-While the Basic and Advanced trials stay at lower elevations along the creek, the Master and Extreme climb to about 6000 feet.
+While the Basic and Advanced trials stay at lower elevations along the creek, the Master and Elite climb to about 6000 feet.
 Despite what may seem like high elevations to some, this is not an alpine zone.
 All trials remain well within the ponderosa pine ecosystem.

 The map at left shows topograpy and routes used by the courses.